Effective Parenting: DisciplineSkip to the navigation

 - American Academy of Pediatrics (2009).
 Behavior.
 In SP Shelov, RE Hannemann, eds., Caring For Your Baby and Young Child: Birth to Age 5, 4th ed., chap.
 18, pp. 565-586.
 New York: Bantam.

-- American Academy of Pediatrics Committee on Psychosocial Aspects of Child and Family Health, American Academy of Pediatrics (1998, reaffirmed 2012).
+- American Academy of Pediatrics Committee on Psychosocial Aspects of Child and Family Health (1998, reaffirmed 2014).
 Guidance for effective discipline.
-Pediatrics, 101(4): 723?728.
-[Erratum in Pediatrics, 101(2): 433.]
-Also available online:
+Pediatrics, 101(4): 723-728.
+DOI: 10.11542/peds.2014-2679.
+Accessed November 5, 2014.

 - Newman BM, Newman PR (2012).
 Early school age (4 to 6 year).
 In Development Through Life: A Psychosocial Approach, 11th ed., pp. 238-286.
 Belmont, CA: Wadsworth Cengage Learning.

 - Stein MT (2011).
 Difficult behavior.
 In CD Rudolph et al., eds., Rudolph's Pediatrics, 22nd ed., pp. 335-338.
 New York: McGraw-Hill.

 Primary Medical Reviewer John Pope, MD - Pediatrics

 Specialist Medical Reviewer Louis Pellegrino, MD - Developmental Pediatrics

 Current as ofSeptember 9, 2014